Seats-to-votes ratio: Seats-to-votes ratio for seat allocation to parties

+The Sainte-Laguë method optimizes the seats-to-votes ratio among all parties $i$ with the least squares approach.

+Disproportionality, the difference of the parties' seats-to-votes ratio and the ideal seats-to-votes ratio for each party, is squared, weighted according to the vote share of each party and summed up:

+It was shown that this error is minimized by the Sainte-Laguë method.

 Seats-to-votes ratio for D'Hondt method

 The D'Hondt method approximates proportionality by minimizing the largest seats-to-votes ratio among all parties.
 The largest seats-to-votes ratio, which measures how over-represented the most over-represented party among all parties is: